Homes For Sale In Ashland Place Historic District

 Additionally, the building is glorious and recently underwent more than a $7,000,000 renovation keeping it’s mid-century look and feel.
 The views from any unit in this building are absolutely breathtaking.

-Regency high rise along with the homes is Ashland Place attracts people who love to walk, or, hop in the Metro Light Rail for a quick ride to downtown Phoenix and Midtown Phoenix venues.
+Regency high rise and the homes is Ashland Place attracts people who love to walk or hop the Light Rail.
+This is super fast alternative to downtown Phoenix and Midtown Phoenix venues.

 Click HERE to Watch a Video Taken from a 20th Floor Unit at The Regency House on Central Avenue Luxury High-Rise in Ashland Place Historic District